MSFullStackers/onlinestore/README.md

-This is not the actual implementation of the project.
-Practices and demo piece.
+This is a demo and practice code

 # onlinestore